-If an accident happens, prompt action may save a life or at least reduce the suffering of one of your colleagues.
-You can help by making sure that first aid assistance is called immediately.
-Do not attempt to give first aid yourself unless you have been trained to do so.
-Familiarise yourself with the First Aiders displayed at the back of the handbook.
+If a serious accident happens, prompt action may save a life or at least reduce the suffering of a child or one of your colleagues.
+You can help by making sure that first aid assistance is called promptly.
+Familiarise yourself with the staff members who are trained first aiders.
+A list of trained first aiders is provided at the back of this handbook.